Are you starting a new Youtube channel and you cannot decide on what is the best camera for shooting your first vlog?

 Sony Alpha A6000 is the camera my cousin recommended to me last year.
-He praised its superior image quality over Canon and he was really convincing about it.
+He praised its superior image quality over Canon and he was convincing about it.
 After all, he built a million-dollar business selling digital cameras, so I better listen to him.

-Then when I looked at the specification of Sony Alpha A6000 at that time.
+Then when I looked at the specification of the Sony Alpha A6000 at that time.
 I was confused because it lacked all the features a Youtube creator would need.
 No 4k, no flip screen, no jack input, and the camera frame was much bigger than a digital compact Canon G7X I was comparing it with.